Inklingo

 adjectiveA2general

-Choose 'unidas' to describe people who are closely related, emotionally bonded, or working together as a cohesive group.
+Use 'unidas' to describe people who are closely related or have a strong bond, often emotionally.

 A close-up view of two diverse human hands firmly clasped together in a handshake, symbolizing agreement and unity.